Upgrade to the __tier_name__

-Those who’ve embraced ice fishing don’t only get to expand their angling season year-round: But they also get to experience this one-of-a-kind pastime’s utterly unique charm, which definitely holds its own with any version of soft-water fishing.
+Those who’ve embraced ice fishing not only get to expand their angling season year-round, but also get to experience a pastime with a charm that holds its own against any form of soft-water fishing.

 Armed with augers, tip-ups, and other tools of the trade, ice anglers enjoy prime wintertime fishing as well as the opportunity to shoot the breeze with friends and family and soak up the singular beauty of their frozen-over playground.

 Excellent ice fishing destinations can be found across much of the northern reaches of the Lower 48, not to mention the enormous winterscape of Alaska.
-In the following guide, we’ll spotlight 10 of the very best ice-fishing lakes in the U.S. and what they offer the bundled-up angler.
+In the following guide, we’ll spotlight 10 of the very best ice-fishing lakes in the U.S. along with what they offer the bundled-up angler.

 (An essential caveat: Ice fishing can be exceedingly dangerous, and anyone looking to pursue it must follow all the proper safety precautions, including doing so with others, getting the most up-to-date information on ice conditions, and carefully monitoring those conditions while fishing.)